incubyte/incubyte.github.io/content/blog/tdd-assessment.md

 # Incubyte TDD Assessment

-Hello there and Welcome to the Incubyte TDD Assessment!
+Hello there and welcome to the Incubyte TDD Kata!

-First of all we want to thank you for deciding to take this assessment, we are going to do our best to make this assessment full of learning and fun for you.
+First of all, we want to thank you for deciding to take this assessment.
+We are going to do our best to make it fun and full of learning for you.

-At Incubyte your first step is a programming assessment which will be followed by two pair programming/discussion sessions.
+This assessment is the first step in our recruiting process and will be followed by two pair programming/discussion sessions.

-The assessment itself is a TDD (Test-Driven Development) kata, TDD is one of the core values at Incubyte.

-## Who is this assessment for?

-We do not believe in conventional tech interviews as we think they are inherently flawed, simply because much of the questions asked during these interviews is just a search away.
+## What we’re looking for

+A Software Craftsperson at Incubyte is a person who has a strong commitment to the craft of software development.
+Someone who is passionate about software, knows her/his tools well and is able to use them effectively to create carefully crafted software.
+Ultimately, a person who has a strong sense of what it is they are doing and is self-motivated to learn and grow.

+TDD is a core value for all of us at Incubyte.
+We strongly believe that well written software, is a lot more valuable for the business and end users, as compared to software that is hacked together (but works!).

+Through this assessment, we would like to evaluate how you write tests, how you write code that is easy to test and how you write code that is easy to read.
+We want see the Software Craftsperson in you.

 As software developers searching the internet is something of a necessity and vital for our job.

-Most of the information you need to prepare for the assessment is already available on the internet.You can visit our [inspiration](https://incubyte.co/inspiration/) page to find some useful talks and books.
+We encourage you to Google away!
+You can also visit our [inspiration](https://incubyte.co/inspiration/) page to find some useful talks and references.

-From this assessment we want to get you to learn how to write tests, how to write code that is easy to test and how to write code that is easy to read.
-We want to know if you have the Software Craftsperson mentality or not.

-A Software Craftsperson is a person who has a strong commitment to the craft of software development, someone who is passionate about the craft and has a strong sense of what it is they are doing.
-They are able to write quality code and are passionate about the process of creating software, they know there tools well and are able to use them effectively and ultimately people who are passionate about learning and growing.
+With that, jump right in!
+Follow the instructions below, take your time to do it well and send us your kata once you’re happy with what you’ve done.

 ## String Calculator TDD Kata